|Software apps and online services:|

 - /status: Sends a status report.

-I wrote the whole application in python.
+The application is written in python 3.
 Large parts of the functionality are provided by the following pip modules:

 The application uses multithreading in order to process events asynchronously.
 There are 4 threads: